-The Anticoagulation Ambulatory Clinic is an outpatient comprehensive program that is designed to help patients safely manage their warfarin therapy.
+The Anticoagulation Ambulatory Clinic is an outpatient comprehensive program that is designed to help patients safely manage their blood thinning therapy.

 Some additional patient benefits include: